 Yesterday, I said goodbye to a very dear friend, my dog Cody.
 I decided that, although totally off topic, to dedicate this blog to him, to share some of his story with you, in hopes that he will live on in cyberspace; that you will scratch your pet a little bit more tonight, take the “long” walk, give that extra treat.

 I first found out Cody was sick about 2 months ago.
 He started limping on his front “driver’s side” leg, as my dad would call it.
-The vet said it was bone cancer, and I think the word he used was “devastating”.
+The vets, who also offer outpatient, or virtual vet visits, said it was bone cancer, and I think the word he used was “devastating”.
 Devastating.
 I hate that word.
 I said it over and over in my head until it made me sick to my stomach.
 Which is not totally unusual, as I am always sick to my stomach.
 There was nothing we could do.
 It was just a matter of months, and we would lose our happy, slobbery, best dog in the world.
 To say that I haven’t cried everyday since I found out would be a lie.
 I was devastated, to say the least.

 I contemplated tattooing his name on my wrist.
 That way it would be the first thing I saw, and thought about each morning.
 A little drastic, right?
 I mean, he is just a dog.
 But all you dog lovers know exactly what I’m talking about.
 That “need” for them to live on in your thoughts forever.
 Those of you who aren’t, well, probably think I’m nuts.
 If you’ve ever had a dog that’s been a member of the family, and hopefully you have, then you know just how hard it is to lose them.
 Dog’s are more than just pets – they are companions, best friends, therapists, and teachers.
 Although my dad always claimed that dogs don’t really love, I never believed him.
 After all, isn’t it from dogs that we learn to love someone completely, flaws and all?
 Cody taught me what it meant to be brave.
 Not once during those last two months did he whimper or whine.
 He sure did beg, but he never whined.
 Even down to his last hours, when he could barely walk, he still managed to greet us at the door, tail wagging, with his favorite stuffed duck.